Replication

 Quorum-based Synchronous Replication

-PostgreSQL's quorum-based synchronous replication makes transaction commits wait until their WAL records are replicated to at least a certain number of standbys.
-To use this method, set method to any.
+In PostgreSQL, quorum-based synchronous replication ensures that transaction commits wait until their WAL records are replicated to a specified number of standbys.
+To enable this, set the method to any.

 apiVersion: postgresql.cnpg.io/v1